 Before The Day of Small Claims Court

 It may seem curious that we have information on how to do your whole small claims document process by yourself, but this is the only really honest way for me to know that I have fully educated my clients on what it is that we help them with.
 The small claims process can be done completely on one’s own with a few trips to the courthouse for some help.
-Our document completion is $50 + court filing fees + chosen method of service. $50 is not much for all the time that it helps you save.

 The purpose of this article is to familiarize you with the Small Claims Court process in the State of California.
 In addition to the Small Claims Court process, this article will contain information on mediation which can save you time, money, preserve relationships and keep you from having to go through trial.
 Many different types of disputes can be resolved in Small Claims Court.
 Whatever the dispute, the damages sought or the value of the equitable remedy sought can amount to no more than $10,000 for an individual and $5,000 for a business.